• Skip to primary navigation

 makeanddocrew.com

-With a super easy construction based on a rectangle, this slouchy crochet sweater pattern is playful, fast and perfect for beginners.
+With a super easy construction based on a rectangle, this slouchy sweater is playful, fast and perfect for beginners.
 You’ll love watching it come together with lots of bobble stitches, but zero increasing or decreasing!
 Video and photo tutorial included.

 Get the Pattern